10 Top Benefits of Retirement in West Virginia for Seniors

 Lower utility and grocery costs

-Utilities in West Virginia are about 14% cheaper than the national average, while grocery costs are roughly 4% lower.
-These savings on essential expenses can help retirees maintain a comfortable lifestyle while keeping more money in their pockets for leisure activities and healthcare needs.
+Utilities cost about 14% less than the national average, and groceries are roughly 4% cheaper.
+These savings on basics help retirees keep more money for healthcare and leisure.

 Natural Beauty and Outdoor Recreation